Applications developers make computers perform specific tasks, based on their client's specifications

-If you do not have a related degree, you may want to consider an IT conversion course to build up evidence of technical ability.
+If you do not have a related degree, think about doing an IT conversion course to build up evidence of technical ability.

 In some instances, there may be opportunities for those without relevant degrees or diplomas, but you will need to demonstrate your commitment and interest to IT applications and be able to show that you have technical skills.

 You'll need to show: